-Master Programs’ Comparison Chart
+Program Comparison Chart

 The online MHRIR program is tailored to meet the needs of working professionals and incorporates professional experience in the classroom.
 Both programs are taught by outstanding faculty members and provide superior student support.
 See the below comparison chart to assist you in determining which program is right for you.

-|Duration of Program||3 semester program that has 2 specifically required courses (LER 591 & LER 593), 1 course from each of the 4 distribution requirements and 24 hours of LER electives from a choice of courses.||6 semester program (2 years) that has 5 required courses (LER 591, LER 593, LER 595, LER 542, & LER 545).
+|Duration of Program||Three-semester program that has two specifically required courses (LER 591 & LER 593), one course from each of the four distribution requirements and 24 hours of LER electives from a choice of courses.||Six-semester program (two years) that has five required courses (LER 591, LER 593, LER 595, LER 542, & LER 545).
 Students are provided limited elective options.
-Courses run either 6 or 8-weeks each and students typically take 1 course at a time.|
+Courses run either 6- or 8-weeks each and students typically take one course at a time.|

 |Course Structure||In-person classes, located in Champaign-Urbana.
-Each course meets 1 day a week for a 3 hour session.
+Each course meets one day a week for a three-hour session.
 Classes meet Monday-Friday within the hours of 8 am-5 pm and usually meet 8-10:50 am, 11 am-1:50 pm or 2-4:50 pm.
-4 hour courses meet for the full semester and 2 hour courses meet either during the first or second session (8 weeks).
+Four-hour courses meet for the full semester and two-hour courses meet either during the first or second session (eight weeks).
 Students will typically enroll for 16 hours each semester.||Hybrid synchronous and asynchronous format.
-Each course holds a weekly 2 hour virtual session, typically on Thursday evenings, to accommodate the lifestyles of working professionals while also allowing a high-touch educational experience.
-With each course lasting 6 or 8 weeks, students take 1 course at a time and finish 8 hours each semester.|
+Each course holds a weekly two-hour virtual session, typically on Thursday evenings, to accommodate the lifestyles of working professionals while also allowing a high-touch educational experience.
+With each course lasting six or eight weeks, students take one course at a time and finish eight hours each semester.|

 |Course Offerings||There are currently over 30 courses offered to the LER on-campus students.||There are currently 14 courses offered to the LER online students.
 Although the online program offers less niche courses, the courses selected to be offered online were carefully chosen by LER faculty based on the competencies sought after by employers.|

 |Career Development||The traditional on-campus master’s program has a robust career services program with numerous companies coming to visit campus to interview and recruit students.
 Students have ongoing assistance with developing their candidate brand and early career path through workshops and activities that allow them to improve their interviewing skills, develop their online presence, participate in case competitions, and visit employers across the country.||A career consultant is provided for online students.
-This individual is an alum of the program and has extensive experience in HR with an outstanding network.
+This individual is an alumna of the program and has extensive experience in HR with an outstanding network.
 On-campus recruiting and career services are NOT offered to online students.|

-|Alumni Involvement||LER alumni are involved in the on-campus recruiting, orientation activities, lunch with CHRO’s, networking events and a variety of other activities.
+|Alumni Involvement||LER alumni are involved in the on-campus recruiting, orientation activities, in-person workshops, lunch with CHRO’s, networking events and a variety of other activities.
 Both LER on-campus and online programs have an invaluable network.||Online students gain the same network of alumni contacts as the traditional program students.
 Networking opportunities through alumni panels and events are available to online students each semester and the students drive the topics to be covered.|

 |Cost Breakdown||2020-21 tuition cost is $21,388 in-state and $33,294 out-of-state.
 Additional campus fees for each semester equate to around $2,500.||2020-21 tuition is $740 per credit hour plus the cost of books, no additional student fees or out-of-state differential costs.
-Each course is 4 credit hours with a total of 48 credit hours needed to graduate, making tuition approximately $35,520.|
+Each course is four credit hours with a total of 48 credit hours needed to graduate, making tuition approximately $35,520.|

-|Student Profile||2019-20, LER master’s students came from 76 undergraduate institutions (37 domestic and 39 international), 61 majors, 13 states and nine countries.
+|Student Profile||2019-20, LER master’s students came from 76 global institutions, 61 majors, 13 states and nine countries.

-|On average, admitted students have approximately 8 years of professional work experience.
-33% of admitted students don’t have a background or work experience in HR.
-Approximately 34% of master’s students in 2019-20 identified as part of a minority population.|
+|On average, admitted students have approximately eight years of professional work experience.
+33% of admitted students don’t have work experience in HR.
+Approximately 34% identify as part of a minority population.|